In this article, we will discuss the differences between leadership, supervision, and management.

 At the end of the day, supervisors are put in positions of management to (hopefully) increase productivity and promote the welfare of a business.
 But, if a supervisor is not a leader, employees can view their jobs as being a waste, end up quitting, and lose sight of what their goals with the company are.

-On the other hand, a leader can have a huge effect on the business itself, inspiring others to be creative and impact others through their creativity.
+In contract to supervising, a leader can have a huge effect on the business itself, inspiring others to be creative and impact others through their creativity.
 A leader encourages employees and boosts morale, and helps employees understand their role in the organization, and recognizes their contributions.
+Also, leaders focus on growth.

 None of this is required by a supervisor, who needs not to inspire and encourage others to stay motivated for the good of an organization.
 Sadly, this is the downfall of businesses that do not promote supervisors based on leadership skills but intrinsic motivations instead.
 Many businesses nowadays say they want a supervisor who is creative and engaging, but in reality, will more than likely choose a supervisor that plays ball and is easy to work with.